An Open Letter to Congress from Garrison Bliss, MD,

 Red = Hybrid

-Bipartisan legislation that will definitively make DPC arrangements compatible with HSA has been reintroduced in the House of Representatives.
+Bipartisan legislation that will definitively make DPC arrangements compatible with HSA has passed the House Ways and Means Committee.
 Representative Earl Blumenauer (D-OR) has been joined by Devin Nunes, (R-CA), ranking member of the Ways and Means Health Subcommittee, Reps.
 Brad Schneider (D-IL) and.
 Jason Smith (R-MO) as original co-sponsors of the Primary Care Enhancement Act of 2019.
 This bill passed the House of Representatives one year ago with strong bipartisan support.
-We urge the Ways and Means Committee to mark up the legislation and move the bill to the House floor for passage.
+We urge the House of Representatives to pass the bill.

-Please visit with your Members of Congress during the upcoming Recess, and share your personal story about how bringing better care at lower costs can help improve care for Americans of all ages and incomes.
+Please visit with your Members of Congress and share your personal story about how bringing better care at lower costs can help improve care for Americans of all ages and incomes.

 Action Alert: Support H.R.
 3708